Frankovg/video-player/README.md

 ## Acknowledgements
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [Leonidas Esteban](https://leonidasesteban.com/) tutorial.

 ## Contact